Gary M. Heidnik: Early life

 Gary Heidnik was born on November 22, 1943, in Eastlake, Ohio, a suburb of Cleveland, to Michael and Ellen Heidnik.
 He had a younger brother, Terry.
-After their parents divorced in 1946, the Heidnik children were raised by their mother for four years before being placed in the care of their father and his new wife.
-Heidnik would later claim he was emotionally abused by his father.
-He suffered a lifelong problem of bed wetting and said his father would humiliate him by forcing him to hang his stained sheets from his bedroom window, in full view of their neighbors.
-After his son's arrest, Heidnik's father denied the abuse allegations.
+After their parents divorced in 1946, Heidnik and his brother were raised by their Aunt Carol for four years before being placed in the care of their father and his new wife.
+Heidnik would later claim that he was emotionally and physically abused by his father.
+He suffered a lifelong problem of bedwetting and reported his father would humiliate him by forcing him to hang his stained sheets from his bedroom window, in full view of neighbors.
+Heidnik also stated that he even dangled him out the window, shaking him by the ankles.
+Heidnik's father denied the abuse allegations after his son's arrest.

-At school, Heidnik did not interact with his fellow students and refused to make eye contact.
-When a well-meaning, new female student asked, "Did you get the homework done, Gary?", he yelled at her, and told her she was not "worthy enough" to talk to him.
-Heidnik was also teased about his oddly shaped head, which he and Terry claimed was the result of a young Heidnik falling out of a tree.
+At school, Heidnik did not interact with fellow students and refused to make eye contact.
+When a well-meaning, new female student asked, "Did you get the homework done, Gary?"
+Heidnik yelled at her and told her she was not "worthy enough" to talk to him.
+He was also teased about his oddly shaped head, which he and Terry claimed was the result of a young Heidnik falling out of a tree.
 Nonetheless, Heidnik performed well academically and tested with an I.Q. of 148.
-With the encouragement of his father, 14-year-old Heidnik enrolled at the Staunton Military Academy in Staunton, Virginia, for two years, leaving before graduation.
-After another period in public high school, he dropped out and joined the United States Army when he was 17.
+With the encouragement of his father, a 14-year-old Heidnik enrolled for two years at the Staunton Military Academy in Staunton, Virginia, leaving before graduation.
+After another period in public high school, Heidnik dropped out and joined the United States Army at age 17.

-Heidnik served in the Army for thirteen months.
+Heidnik's military service lasted thirteen months.
 During basic training, his drill sergeant graded him as "excellent."
 He applied for several specialist positions, including the military police, but was rejected.
-He was sent to San Antonio, Texas to be trained as a medic, and did well through medical training.
-However, he did not stay in San Antonio very long and was transferred to the 46th Army Surgical Hospital in Landstuhl, West Germany.
-Within weeks of his new posting in Germany, he earned his GED.
-In August 1962, Heidnik began complaining of severe headaches, dizziness, blurred vision, and nausea.
+Heidnik was assigned to San Antonio, Texas, to be trained as a medic, and did well through medical training.
+However, he did not stay in San Antonio for long and was transferred to the 46th Army Surgical Hospital in Landstuhl, West Germany.
+Within weeks of his new posting, Heidnik earned his GED.
+In August 1962 he began complaining of severe headaches, dizziness, blurred vision and nausea.
 A hospital neurologist diagnosed Heidnik with gastroenteritis and noted that he also displayed symptoms of mental illness, for which he was prescribed trifluoperazine.
-In October 1962, Heidnik was transferred to a military hospital in Philadelphia, Pennsylvania, where he was diagnosed with schizoid personality disorder and consequently honorably discharged from military service.
+In October 1962, Heidnik was transferred to a military hospital in Philadelphia, where he was diagnosed with schizoid personality disorder and consequently honorably discharged from military service.